ProximoBinks/RenewableConceptDriftEnergyForecasting/README.md

 ## Introduction

 This project addresses the critical challenge of forecasting electricity prices amidst the growing integration of renewable energy sources, which introduces variability and unpredictability.
 Traditional forecasting methods often fall short due to these complexities.
 Our approach involves a novel hybrid model that enhances forecasting accuracy and adapts to changes in data patterns, known as concept drift.
+When concept drift is detected, the model undergoes retraining to adapt to the new data patterns, ensuring continuous high accuracy.

 ## Project Structure